 Your first step is to make an appointment with a reputable hair salon.
 Ask to book a consultation with one of the top stylists.
 It might take a few weeks to get a space, but it will be worth the wait.
 Don’t be shy about going for some color and a new cut or style.
 If you’ve been sporting a short look for a while, it might be time to let your hair down and grow it out!
 Or if your hair is dragging you down, just a few inches longer can make a huge difference.

-With a little effort, you can rev up your wardrobe and start dressing with more flair and pizzazz.
+You can rev up your wardrobe and start dressing with more flair and pizzazz with a little effort.
 It’s about finding a style that reflects the inner you.
 Dress like you are a force to be reckoned with and see if you’re not feeling bolder and more stylish each day.
 Have fun!